Celebrating Internal Audit Awareness Month

 What does internal audit do?

-In a nutshell, internal audit professionals provide assurance to stakeholders as the ‘third line of defence’ in three key areas: organisational governance, internal control and effective risk management.
+In a nutshell, internal audit professionals provide assurance to stakeholders as the ‘third line’ in three key areas: organisational governance, internal control and effective risk management.

 They effectively act as an impartial watchdog to help correct issues quickly, protect brand reputation and prevent unnecessary waste of time and money.
 This supports organisational growth and, ultimately, puts smiles on faces.